lucianbumb/MarkdownViewer/README.md

 The app will be available soon via winget!

-### Manual Installation
+### Download Installer

-1. Run `npm run build-win` to create the installer
-2. Navigate to `dist/` folder
-3. Run the `Markdown Viewer Setup 1.0.0.exe` installer
-4. Follow the installation wizard
-5. After installation, right-click any `.md` file
-6. Select "Open with" → "Markdown Viewer"
+Download the latest installer from [GitHub Releases](https://github.com/lucianbumb/MarkdownViewer/releases)

-The app will automatically register for `.md` and `.markdown` file extensions!
+The app will automatically register for `.md` and `.markdown` file extensions.

 ## 💻 Usage